MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_FirstRunPanelName** - The name of the panel from which the experience started

+#### Office.LivePersonaCard.UserActions.ClosedExpandedPersonaCard

+Logged when the user closes an expanded Persona Card.
+It is used to observe critical anomalies in failure rates of closing the Live Persona Card.

+The following fields are collected:

+- **AppInfo_Id** – Name of the host application

+- **AppInfo_Version** – Version of the host application
+-
+- **Data.appContextId** - A randomly generated id used to identify different accounts in the same app

+- **Data.AppInfo.Name** - Name of the service in use (Profile card)

+- **Data.cardCorrelationId** - The globally unique identifier for a persona card

+- **Data.cardPersonaCorrelationId** - The globally unique identifier for a specific persona shown in a card

+- **Data.clientCorrelationId** - The globally unique identifier for the app's session

+- **Data.clientType** - The type of device the app is run on, e.g. “Outlook_Win32”

+- **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

+- **Data.exportName** - Human readable name of the user action event, e.g. "ClosedExpandedPersonaCard"

+- **Data.exportType** - Category of the event for GDPR export request

+- **Data.feature** - Used to group various events of the same feature (Profile card)

+- **Data.OTelJS.Version** - Version of OTel logger

+- **Data.properties** - Additional metadata collected for each event as follows:

+   - **cardCorrelationId** - Duplicate of Data.appContextId above
+   - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above
+   - **ClientTimeStamp** - time that the event occurred in Unix epoch time
+   - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above
+   - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session
+   - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session
+   - **personaCorrelationId** - A globally unique identifier for unique personas in a session

+- **Data.region** -The geographical region of the profile card backend service to which user is connected

+- **Data.tenantAadObjectId** - The tenant to which a user’s subscription is tied.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

+- **Data.type** -Type of the logged event, e.g. Trace, Error, Event

+- **Data.userAadObjectId** -The globally unique user identifier for an enterprise Microsoft account (duplicate of Data.UserInfo.Id)

+- **Data.UserInfo.Id** - The globally unique user identifier for an enterprise Microsoft account

+- **Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account

+- **Data.UserInfo.OMSTenantId** - The tenant that a user’s subscription is tied to.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.

+- **Data.userPuid** -The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)
+-
+- **Data.version** -The version of the service (Profile Card)

+- **DeviceInfo_Id** – The globally unique device identifier for a device

+- **DeviceInfo_Make** – The brand of the operating system

+- **DeviceInfo_Model** – The model of the device

+- **DeviceInfo.NetworkCost** - Indicates network cost/type (metered, metered above cap, etc.)

+- **DeviceInfo_OsName** - The name of the device OS

+- **DeviceInfo_OsVersion** – The version of the operating system

+- **PipelineInfo.ClientCountry** - The Country Code of the Sender, based on the un-scrubbed Client IP Address

 #### Office.LivePersonaCard.UserActions.ClosedPersonaCard

 We log when the user closes a Persona Card.
 The data is used to determine whether the card closed correctly.